 If he’s so regular why doesn’t he win more points jerseys?
 It’s a strange one.
 He’s only ever won one points jersey competition, the Tour of Poland in 2007 and took the mountains jersey in the 2006 Tirreno-Adriatico too.
 Fittingly he’s been runner-up and placed, for example second in the 2011 Tour de France points competition behind Mark Cavendish, fourth in the same competition in 2009.

 I wanted to see of the Mr Fourth Place label was true and it is, he’s a regular in the top-10 but the distribution is skewed towards fourth place with strong consistency.
-It’s tempting to mock this, to diagnose a case of bathmophobia or fear of stepping onto the podium but his record is impressive.
+It’s tempting to mock this, to diagnose a case of bathmophobia, a fear of stepping onto the podium but his record is impressive.
 He’s only 29 there must be more fourth places to come.

 Besides he is more than Mr Fourth Place and if Nairo Quintana triumphs in the Tour this summer it’s likely that Rojas will have played a big part, whether shepherding him on the opening stages or doing work in the mountains.
 If so, Rojas will stand on the top step for a change.